-Over the last year we have been reviewing our rolling programme to ensure that while we deliver the National Curriculum, we augment it to engage and enthuse the children in their learning.
+Over the last18 months, we have been reviewing our curriculum to ensure that while we deliver the National Curriculum, we augment it to engage and enthuse the children in their learning.
 We have crafted a curriculum that is unique to Chulmleigh Primary School, and uses resources from a variety of teaching platforms to ensure that the children receive a broad learning experience in every subject.

 Alongside the ‘Maestro’ curriculum, we use other teaching platforms such as SCARF for our PSHE, Charanga for music and Purple Mash for Computing.
 We have our own programme for teaching Science, which is taught discretely rather than through topic.
 Maths follows the White Rose programme, which is based on the Singapore Maths methods of teaching.